queelius/algebraic.dist/README.md

 1. Flesh out the vignettes to show how to use the package.

-2. Reincorporate the `edist` (expresion distribution), which is just a an R expression combined with an environment that has a dictionary for each of the variables in the expression where if a variable is a `dist`-type object, then we treat that variable like a random
+2. Reincorporate the `edist` (expression distribution), which is just a an R expression combined with an environment that has a dictionary for each of the variables in the expression where if a variable is a `dist`-type object, then we treat that variable like a random